 Keep a record of your power-on password in a secure place.
-If you lose or forget your password, you cannot change or delete it without removing the computer cover and moving a switch on the rocker switch on the system board.
-See "Erasing a lost or forgotten password" on page 53 for more information.
+If you lose or forget your password, you cannot change or delete it without removing the computer cover and moving a jumper on the system board.
+See "Erasing a lost or forgotten password" on page 49 for more information.